giovanniboscu/continuous-section-field/README.md

   - standard `math` functions for custom laws

 > **Geometric scope and limitations**
-> CSF is not a FEM solver: it provides a geometric formulation for a multiple non-prismatic member and returns sectional properties (and derived stiffness fields) for beam-based analysis or external solvers.
+> CSF is not a FEM solver: it provides a geometric formulation for non-prismatic members and returns sectional properties (and derived stiffness fields) for beam-based analysis or external solvers.
-> Curved outlines are handled by polygonal approximation (increase the increase the number of sides to reach the desired accuracy
+> Curved outlines are handled by polygonal approximation (increase the number of sides to reach the desired accuracy).

 ---
 ## 🛠 Installation & Quick Start